Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Results

 where $V_i$ is the volume of each ionized cell.

 In the left panel of Figure~\ref{fig:HII}, we show the EUV photon emission rate, $Q_{\rm EUV}$, alongside the size of the H\,\textsc{ii} region.
 The ionized region first appears at $t \simeq 10$ kyr and initially expands in tandem with $Q_{\rm EUV}$ until $t \simeq 20$ kyr.
 At that time the H\,\textsc{ii} region continues to grow despite a decline in $Q_{\rm EUV}$.
 As shown in the right panel, this coincides with a decrease in the local hydrogen number density.
-The plotted density corresponds to the median value measured within a cylindrical region centered on the protostar, with a base radius of 125 AU and extending from 75 -- 175 AU above and below the disk midplane.
-This selection targets polar gas in the ionized lobes while excluding material inside the sink radius.
+The plotted density corresponds to the median value measured within a cylindrical region centered on the protostar, with a base radius of 125 AU and extending 100~AU above and below the sink accretion radius.
+This selection targets polar gas in the ionized lobes while excluding material inside the sink accretion radius.
 We confirm that doubling the base or height of the cylinder does not meaningfully change the shape of the curve.
-At later times, the effective H\,\textsc{ii} region radius fluctuates between $r \sim 80 - 120$ AU.
-These fluctuations reflect the combined effects of temporal variability in $Q_{\rm EUV}$ and fluctuations in the surrounding gas density field.
+At later times, the effective radius of the H\,\textsc{ii} region fluctuates between $R \sim 80 - 120$ AU above the sink accretion radius.
+The outer extent of the H\,\textsc{ii} region is therefore regulated by the unresolved inner disk and the smallest resolved scales (see Appendix~\ref{app:photon_consumption}).

-Despite large $Q_{\rm EUV}$, high number densities near the protostar keep the H\,\textsc{ii} region confined near the protostar.
-This is illustrated in the top row of Figure~\ref{fig:fields_slice}, which shows side-by-side slices of ionized fraction (left) and gas number density (right) at three different times, the first and last of which correspond to the bottom two rows of Figure~\ref{fig:density_slices}.
-Each panel shows a slice centered on the protostar and taken perpendicular to the simulation $\hat{x}$-axis with the left and right halves corresponding to opposite sides of the protostar.

-The characteristic size of the H\,\textsc{ii} region, shown in the top row of Figure~\ref{fig:fields_slice}, remains approximately constant over time, implying an ionization-front velocity $v_{\rm IF} \ll c_{\rm{s}}$, where $c_{\rm{s}}$ is the gas sound speed.
-Together with the short recombination time ($t_{\rm rec} = 1/\alpha_{\rm B} n_e \sim$ days, where $\alpha_{\mathrm{B}} = 2.6 \times 10^{-13}\ \mathrm{cm^{3}\,s^{-1}}$ is the case-B recombination coefficient and $n_{\rm{e}}$ is the electron number density), this behavior indicates a quasi-static, density-confined (trapped) H\,\textsc{ii} region consistent with a D-type, pressure-balanced front \citep{1978ppim.book.....S}.
-Transient bursts of partially ionized gas, produced by the thermal expansion of over-pressurized pockets, are visible in the middle panel.
-These bursts drive temporary mass loss from the immediate vicinity of the protostar, although they recombine and dissipate, producing only short-lived, localized outflows rather than sustained large-scale expansion.